alexseik/react-test/README.md

    - Remember user checkbox.
    - Submit button that launch the action.

-   It would be valued an explanation about the solution (used validation library, how to validate inputs, messages shown, etc)
+   It would be valued an explanation about the solution (used validation library, how to validate inputs, messages shown, etc).
+Also for this test it should be valuable do not use css classes although tailwind utilities.

 3. Create a provider for using Axios in the whole application.
 It exposes a `login` method that call the server and save the user in the local storage.
 It returns the user as well for the `Login` component.